jdylanmc/jdylanmc.github.com/_posts/2015-09-29-custom-sitecore-security-item-provider.md

 </configuration>
 {% endhighlight %}

-After you do that, Sitecore will look to pull ALL of it's items from MyWebsite.Providers.SecurityItemProvider.ItemProvider.
+After you do that, Sitecore will look to pull ALL of it's items from SecurityItemProvider.ItemProvider.
 Keep in mind that EVERY item that is accessed will run through this code, so it needs to be as snappy as you can make it.

 My item provider looked something like this: